devan-srinivasan/twine-harlowe-compiler/README.md

 3) Copy over the Lexer, Parser, Listener, and Visitor files to the `antlr-files` directory and modify customListener / customVisitor accordingly with you're new language.
 ### TODO
 - array accesses!!
+- sort out newline characters and stuff like that
 - documentation for STEAMLabs on how this all works (docs file)
 - add for loops & other macros
 - make it plugin-able